-13.3.3.
+13.5.4.
 PAs will issue a single CAR for all noncompliances of the same significance.
-For example, if a contractor has one deficiency that was completely corrected during the PMSA, six noncompliances determined by the ACO to be nonsignificant, and one significant deficiency, the contractor would receive one level I CAR, one level II CAR addressing each of the deficiencies identified, and one draft level III CAR.
+For example, if a contractor has one deficiency that was completely corrected during the PMSA, six noncompliances determined by the ACO to be nonsignificant, and one significant deficiency, the contractor would receive one level II CAR addressing each of the deficiencies identified, and one draft level III CAR.

-13.3.4.
-PAs will reference any active CAR by including the associated CAR number in the Notes field on the CPM screen in CPAS.

-13.4.
-Review Contractor Corrective Action Plans.
+- 13.6.
+Review Contractor Corrective Action Plans. - 13.6.1.

-13.4.1.
 PAs support ACOs in reviewing contractor corrective action plans submitted in response to level III/IV CARs.
-PAs must monitor corrective actions as contractors implement those corrective actions, and evaluate the effectiveness of the contractor's corrective action plan.
+PAs must monitor corrective actions as contractors implement those corrective actions and evaluate the effectiveness of the contractor's corrective action plan. - 13.6.2.

-13.4.2.
 PAs review contractor corrective action plans for level II CARs in accordance with the guidance in DCMA-MAN 2303-01, "Surveillance."
 Proposed corrective action plans that do not adequately address the noncompliance will be rejected, and the contractor will be required to submit an updated plan.
 If the contractor's proposed corrective action plan implementation timeframe exceeds 90 calendar days, and the contractor is unable or unwilling to shorten their correction timeframe, the PA will notify their first level supervisor who will elevate the matter to the cognizant GCPG Regional Director for visibility.
-Timely implementation of corrective actions, and testing of those corrections, is imperative to protect the Government against unnecessary risk.

-13.4.3.
-PAs will upload corrective action plans submitted by the contractor, as well as documentation regarding CAP acceptability to the PDREP CAR application.

-13.4.4.
-PAs will make monthly status updates for all outstanding CARs in the PDREP CAR application.

-13.4.5.
-PAs will pursue CAR escalation in accordance with the guidance in DCMA-MAN 2303-01, "Surveillance" in circumstances where the contractor fails to submit an adequate CAP, or fails to implement an acceptable corrective action plan.
+Timely implementation of corrective actions, and testing of those corrections, is imperative to protect the Government against unnecessary risk. - 13.6.3.
+PAs will upload corrective action plans submitted by the contractor, as well as documentation regarding CAP acceptability, to the PDREP CAR application.
+The PA will notify the contractor of an acceptable CAP by approving the CAP within the application. - 13.6.4.
+PAs will make monthly status updates for all outstanding CARs in the PDREP CAR application. - 13.6.5.
+PAs will pursue CAR escalation in accordance with the guidance in DCMA-MAN 2303-01, "Surveillance" in circumstances where the contractor fails to submit an adequate CAP or fails to implement an acceptable corrective action plan. - 13.7.

-13.5.
 All level II and higher CARs require testing by the PA to verify that the contractor has effectively implemented any proposed corrective action plan, and that the implementation of the plan is sufficient to both correct the immediate deficiency, and to prevent recurrences of the same noncompliance.
-PAs must validate correction of Level I CARs before closing the CAR.
 CARs may not be closed prior to testing by the PA to validate that the contractor has successfully implemented the corrective action.
-Prior to closing a CAR, a PA must also seek concurrence from the first level supervisor that the PA's testing was sufficient to support such a determination.
+Prior to closing a CAR, a PA must also seek concurrence from the first level supervisor that the PA's testing was sufficient to support such a determination. - 13.7.1.

-13.5.1.
 The extent of the PA's reanalysis will vary based on the circumstances and nature of the initial finding.
 The PA will use statistical testing in all cases where it would be appropriate for testing the same element in a regularly scheduled PMSA.
-See chapter 2 of this Guidebook for guidance on testing methodology.
+See chapter 2 of this Guidebook for guidance on testing methodology. - 13.7.2.

-13.5.2.
 In all cases, the PA must validate successful implementation of corrective actions as soon as possible after the contractor reports that corrective actions have been fully implemented.
 Validation of correction of deficiencies identified in CARs take precedence over all other PA work duties.